Premium Bonds prizes: everything you need to know

 Applications can take seven to 10 days to process, and you may be asked to provide extra documents to prove identities.

-How to sell Premium Bonds
+How to withdraw Premium Bonds

 Alternatively, savers can download the NS&I's Premium Bonds cashing-in form, fill it out and post it to the address on the form.

-Once Premium Bonds have been cashed in, "you can choose" what next to do with the money, said LawHive, whether this is putting it into a savings account or pursuing an investment opportunity.
+Once Premium Bonds have been cashed in, "you can choose" what to do next with the money, said LawHive, whether this is putting it into a savings account or pursuing an investment opportunity.

 What are the Premium Bonds prizes?